 11. Celia [Selah] Walton ca 1769 – single in 1807

-In the name of God Amen The Twenty fourth day of November One thousand Seven hundred and Seventy one I William Walton in Chowan County and Province of North Carolina being very sick and weak in body, but of perfect mind and memory thanks be given unto God, and as touching such worldly Estate wherewith it has pleased god to bless me in this life I give, demise and dispose of the same in the following manner and form To Wit — Item: in the first place I give and bequeath to my son Timothy Walton all my land lying on the Water Swamp to the westward of a Line to be run beginning at James Costen’s corner tree a pine standing near a place called great pond, and to run a straight course dew South to my outside line, I say to him and his heirs forever.
-I likewise give to my said son Timothy Walton the one third part of my copper still and one gun to him & his heirs forever.
+In the name of God Amen The Twenty fourth day of November One thousand Seven hundred and Seventy one I William Walton in Chowan County and Province of North Carolina being very sick and weak in body, but of perfect mind and memory thanks be given unto God, and as touching such worldly Estate wherewith it has pleased God to bless me in this life I give, demise and dispose of the same in the following manner and form To Wit — Item: in the first place I give and bequeath to my son Timothy Walton all my land lying on the Water Swamp to the westward of a Line to be run beginning at James Costen’s corner tree a pine standing near a place called a great pond and to run a straight course due South to my outside line, I say to him and his heirs forever.
+I likewise give to my said son Timothy Walton the one-third part of my copper still and one gun to him & his heirs forever.

-Item: I give and bequeath to my son John Walton all my land lying in the Timber pocoson joining William Gibson’s line and John Jones line I say to him and his heirs forever, I likewise give to my said son John Walton the one third part of my copper still and one nice gun to him and his heirs forever – – —- — – – –
+Item: I give and bequeath to my son John Walton all my land lying in the Timber pocoson joining William Gibson’s line and John Jones line I say to him and his heirs forever, I likewise give to my said son John Walton the one-third part of my copper still and one nice gun to him and his heirs forever – – —- — – – –

 Item: I give and bequeath unto my daughter Rachel Garrett my negroe Boy named Jack and ten sheep together with what she has already received and that to be her full share of my Estate to her and her heirs forever.

-Item: I give and bequeath to my Daughter Mary Walton my Negro girl named Lucy to Her and Her Heirs for ever —–
+Item: I give and bequeath to my Daughter Mary Walton my Negro girl named Lucy to Her and Her Heirs forever —–

 Item: I give and bequeath unto my daughter Ann Walton my negroe Girl named Patt to her and her heirs forever,